junxit/us-congress-bills-111/bill.md

 - **(a)** *Quality of medals* The medals struck under this Act shall be made available for sale in the quality comparable to proof coins.
 - **(b)** *Mint facility*
   - **(1)** *In general* Only 2 facilities of the United States Mint may be used to strike medals under this Act.
-  - **(2)** *Use of the United States Mints at West Point, New York, and Philadelphia, Pennsylvania* It is the sense of Congress that, to the extent possible, approximately one-half of the coins to be struck under this Act should be struck at the United States Mint at West Point, New York, and approximately one-half struck at the United States Mint at Philadelphia, Pennsylvania.
+  - **(2)** *Use of the United States Mints at West Point, New York, and Philadelphia, Pennsylvania* It is the sense of Congress that, to the extent possible, approximately one-half of the medals to be struck under this Act should be struck at the United States Mint at West Point, New York, and approximately one-half struck at the United States Mint at Philadelphia, Pennsylvania.
 - **(c)** *Date of issuance* The Secretary may make the medals available for sale under this Act beginning on January 1, 2011.
 - **(d)** *Termination of authority* No medals shall be struck under this Act after December 31, 2012.